 Diagnosis and Tests

 How is tonsillitis diagnosed?

-To diagnosis tonsillitis, your doctor will:
+To diagnose tonsillitis, your healthcare provider will:

-- Ask about other symptoms you’ve had, such as a fever, cough, runny nose, rash or stomachache
+- Ask about other symptoms you’ve had, such as a fever, cough, runny nose, rash or stomachache.

 Management and Treatment